logangrado/hideshow-orgmode/README.md

 ## Keymaps

-I set this as my global key.
+I set this as my global keymaps in my init file.
+You of course are free to bind whatever you want.

 	(global-set-key (kbd "C-c h") 'hs-cycle)
 	(global-set-key (kbd "C-c H") 'hs-cycle-all)